cap-js/docs/guides/databases.md

 CSV files can be located in the folders _db/data_ and _test/data_ as well as in any _data_ folder next to your CDS model files.

-::: details Adding initial data next to your data model While the concrete content of the particular CDS model file is irrelevant, it has to be part of your data model.
-Of course CSV file names must match fully qualified names of respective entity definitions in your CDS models.
+::: details Adding initial data next to your data model The content of these 'co-located' `.cds` files actually does not matter, but they need to be included in your data model, through a `using` clause in another file for example.
 :::

 Quite frequently you need to distinguish between sample data and real initial data.
 CAP supports this by allowing you to provide initial data in two places: